 Many companies want to protect their customer list, their proprietary information, and their trade secrets.
 In an effort to ensure their information does not fall into the wrong hands – and to ensure employees don’t steal their customers – it’s common for businesses to require new hires or even existing workers to sign non-compete agreements.

 Non-compete agreements are agreements made between employers and employees that restrict an employee’s options for other work.
-Non-competes are not always enforceable, so companies need to be careful in how they draft these contracts in order to ensure that the non-compete agreement will provide expected protections.
+Non-competes are not always enforceable, so companies need to be careful in how they draft these contracts in order to ensure that the non-compete agreement will provide expected protection.